slingr-stack/mailchimp-package/README.md

 # Javascript API

-The Javascript API of the mailchimp endpoint has three pieces:
+The Javascript API of the mailchimp package has three pieces:

 - **HTTP requests**: These allow to make regular HTTP requests.
 - **Shortcuts**: These are helpers to make HTTP request to the API in a more convenient way.
-- **Additional Helpers**: These helpers provide additional features that facilitate or improves the endpoint usage in SLINGR.
+- **Additional Helpers**: These helpers provide additional features that facilitate or improve the package usage in SLINGR.

 ## HTTP requests
 You can make `PATCH`,`POST`,`GET`,`DELETE`,`PUT` requests to the [mailchimp API](https://mailchimp.com/developer/marketing/guides/quick-start/) like this: